Twin paradox: Difference in elapsed times: how to calculate it from the ship

 Δτ represents the time of the non-inertial (travelling) observer K' as a function of the elapsed time Δt of the inertial (stay-at-home) observer K for whom observer K' has velocity v(t) at time t.

 To calculate the elapsed time Δt of the inertial observer K as a function of the elapsed time Δτ of the non-inertial observer K', where only quantities measured by K' are accessible, the following formula can be used:

-where a(τ) is the proper acceleration of the non-inertial observer K' as measured by himself (for instance with an accelerometer) during the whole round-trip.
+where a(τ) is the proper acceleration of the non-inertial observer K' as measured by themself (for instance with an accelerometer) during the whole round-trip.
 The Cauchy–Schwarz inequality can be used to show that the inequality Δt > Δτ follows from the previous expression:

 Using the Dirac delta function to model the infinite acceleration phase in the standard case of the traveller having constant speed v during the outbound and the inbound trip, the formula produces the known result:

 In the case where the accelerated observer K' departs from K with zero initial velocity, the general equation reduces to the simpler form: